Early Australian female aviators: Margaret "Peggy" McKillop Kelman OBE (1909–1998)

-Peggy McKillop, born in Scotland to Irish and Australian parents, began flying training in 1931 at the Aero Club of NSW.
+Peggy McKillop, born in Scotland to Irish and Australian parents, began flying training in 1931 at the Aero Club of New South Wales.
 She gained her pilot's 'A' licence in 1932, followed by a commercial pilot licence 'B' in 1935.

 Her first and only paid job was flying for Nancy-Bird Walton, in 1935.
 During their 11-week tour of country New South Wales, Kelman met a young grazier with his own aeroplane near Moree.
 His name was Colin Kelman.

 Colin followed Peggy to London in 1936 and they married there.
 They bought a second hand twin-engined light aircraft, a Monospar, and decided to fly home to Australia.
 Their flight began 19 December 1936.
 They flew by way of France, Italy, Greece, Egypt, Iraq, Iran, Pakistan, India, Burma, Malaya, Java, Timor, Darwin and Moree and arrived in Moree on 15 January 1937.

 The Kelmans would own many aircraft over the next 30 years.
 These were useful for travelling from their remote properties.
 After her husband's death in 1964, Peggy moved to Brisbane, Queensland and became more involved in the Australian Women's Pilot Association, first as Queensland president, then federal president from 1974–76.
 She was the Australian head of the international women pilots' association, the Ninety Nines.
 She was awarded an OBE in 1978 for her services to women's aviation.